chucklesoclock/pdf-page-count/README.md

 $ python pdf_page_counter.py --help
 Usage: pdf_page_counter.py [OPTIONS] [DIR_PATH]

+  Count all the PDFs in the directory DIR_PATH.

 Options:
   -r, --recursive  recursive search; count all pdfs in all subdirectors of
                    DIR_PATH
-  -t, --table      print a table to terminal using rich --help           Show this message and exit.
+  -t, --table      print a table to terminal using rich library --help           Show this message and exit.
 ```